EricWang543/SimpleConfigMapType/README.md

 "here is parameters #2"

 comments

 comments

 comments~~~

 @"this is target #1"

 @"this is target #2" @ "this can be target #3"

 you can even add comments here.

 "this is a source", "this is second source"

 "there is a example of add /" in the quotation mark"

+@"this is another target"

+"another source"

 Test result:
 -------------------------------------------------
 Parameter Set = [here is parameters #1, here is parameters #2]

 Map Content =

+[another source]

+  -> [this is another target]

-[this is second source, this is a source, there is a example of add " in the quotation mark]:[this is target #1, this can be target #3, this is target #2]
+[this is second source, this is a source, there is a example of add " in the quotation mark]

+  -> [this is target #1, this can be target #3, this is target #2]

 true